it-at-m/lhm_actions/docs/actions.md

 **Note**: The usage of `skip-no-healthcheck: true` is only suggested when an image inside your stack does not provide a health check and also the [definition of a custom healthcheck](https://github.com/peter-evans/docker-compose-healthcheck) is not possible.
 This could be e.g. the case when a barebone Unix image (like `alpine`) is used and tools like `wget` or `curl` are missing.

 ### action-filter

 [Path-Filter](https://github.com/dorny/paths-filter) GitHub Action enables conditional execution of workflow steps and jobs, based on the files modified by pull request, on a feature branch, or by the recently pushed commits.

-Example

 <!-- prettier-ignore -->
 ```yml